We know - writing a meeting agenda doesn’t sound like the most important skill to master.

 Well, usually it’s the facilitator.
 Assuming that’s you - you’re the one who knows what’s needed to make a success of the meeting or workshop.
 You’ll be responsible for keeping everyone to time, and you will probably have a say in who’s in the room in the first place.

-Of course, it’s not a perfect world so there will be plenty of times when people have to create the meeting agenda for a meeting they are facilitating, or even attending.
+It’s not a perfect world, so there will be plenty of times when people have to create the meeting agenda for a meeting they aren't facilitating, or even attending.
 If you’re in that situation, these rules still apply - you might just need to ask the facilitator for some of the key details.

 Writing a meeting agenda